Czechoslovakia national football team

 The Czechoslovakia national football team (Československá fotbalová reprezentace, Česko-slovenské národné futbalové mužstvo) represented Czechoslovakia in men's international football from 1919 to 1993.
-The team was controlled by the Czechoslovak Football Association, and the team qualified for eight World Cups and three European Championships.
-It had two runner-up finishes in World Cups, in 1934 and 1962, and won the European Championship in the 1976 tournament.
+The team was controlled by the Czechoslovak Football Association, and the team qualified for eight FIFA World Cups and three European Championships.
+It had two runner-up finishes in World Cups in 1934 and 1962, and won the European Championship in the 1976 tournament.

 At the time of the dissolution of Czechoslovakia at the end of 1992, the team was participating in UEFA qualifying Group 4 for the 1994 World Cup; it completed the remainder of this campaign under the name Representation of Czechs and Slovaks (RČS, Reprezentace Čechů a Slováků, Reprezentácia Čechov a Slovákov) before it was disbanded in November 1993.
 Both the Czech and Slovak national teams are considered to be the joint successors of the Czechoslovak record.

 History

 Bohemia

-While part of the Austro-Hungarian Empire, Bohemia played its first international on 5 April 1903, a 2–1 loss for Hungary in Budapest.
+While part of the Austro-Hungarian Empire, the national team of Bohemia (established on 19 October 1901) played its first international on 5 April 1903, a 2–1 loss for Hungary in Budapest.
 On 7 October, Hungary came to Prague for a 4–4 draw.
 The two countries played three more matches up to 1908, including Bohemia's only victory on 6 October 1907.
 Bohemia played its last match on 13 June 1908, losing 4–0 at home to England.

 After being expelled from FIFA due to objections from the Austrian Football Association, the ČSF founded the UIAFA along with French USFSA and English Amateur Football Association in March 1909.
 Bohemia won the UIAFA Great European football tournament in 1911, defeating the AFA England team 2–1 in the final.